• Skip to main content

 Simple, right?

 Well, it is.
-But coin collectors also need to keep track of the coins they are putting into their collection.
+But coin collectors also need to keep track of the coins they are putting into their collection!

 A coin inventory (or coin log) is something that every coin collector needs to have.
-Keeping track of your coins is important for these reasons:

 • Knowing which coins you already have